AlliedCrowds/styleguide/git/README.md

 - `review needed`: Used to indicate that a PR should be reviewed by someone other than the requester.
 - `in progress`: Used to indicate that a PR is being worked on, or that it has been reviewed and rejected.

+#### Blocking

+- `blocked`: Used when an issue is unable to be addressed before another issue is resolved.
+The blocking issue must be referenced in the `blocked` issue.

 #### Category

 These are applied only to issues and are used to group issues within a similar category.
 They are self-explanatory and will vary by project, some issues may be tagged with multiple of these labels.
 Examples: